It created an earthquake in the music world...

 But then came the turning point !!

-In 1993, about a month after the show of Guns N 'Roses in Israel (May 22, 1993), "Metallica" arrives to Israel.
+In 1993, about a month after the show of Guns N 'Roses in Israel (May 22, 1993), "Metallica" arrived to Israel.
 The show takes place on the day of that adolescent boy's birthday (a cosmic coincidence) and he receives the greatest gift he could dream of.
 He gets the band he grew up with back.
 It is not clear what caused that adolescent boy to change his feelings, emotions, and attitude.
 Maybe it's the age and adulthood that a young teenager can not accept, maybe it's the fact that a month earlier he experienced total disappointment with Guns' performance, and maybe it's because "Metallica" looked on stage just the same as he remembered them when he first listened to them 10 years earlier.
 Powerful, frenetic, aggressive, and kicking ass.
 That night "Metallica" gave the best show he has ever seen and those tens of thousands who were there will probably testify that this is the best show they have seen in Israel (perhaps until Guns' returned in 2017).
 Since then the boy has fallen in love again and totally devoted himself to the band and the "Black album".

 The story of the other side of "Face/Off" also speaks of a reversal, but here it is a matter of "conversion", of a change from end to end.
 This side was coated in cotton candy and a variety of sticky "poppy" gelies.